raphaelwb/square/README.md

 ## 📝 Tasks

 ### ✅ Completed
-- 🏗️ Game environment is built based on a `level.txt` file.
-- ⬆️ Controller can jump using the space key.
+- ⚠️ Circle can be controlled.
 - 🏠 Game rooms can be created.
 - 👀 The Interventor can follow the game's progress.
+- It works on mobile, but the browser must be set to desktop mode.

 ### 🔧 To Do
-- ⚠️ The platform is appearing in the middle of the environment.
+- 🏗️ Game environment should be based on a `level.txt` file.
+- ⬆️ Controller can jump using the space key.
 - 🎯 Add a target platform to complete the game.
-- 🚧 Allow the Interventor to add challenges.
+- 🚧 Allow the Interventor to add challenges

 ## 🚀 Getting Started